Guest blogger, Kate Blincoe writes …

 From this starting point, Andrea busts plenty of myths around parental consistency (get this YOU DON’T NEED TO BE CONSISTENT – adaptability is a far more useful skill), helps us explore which values we should hang on to from our own childhood (are those values truly serving you and your family) and guided us to speak to our children in a respectful way that engenders their respect towards us, even from the earliest age.

 The true beauty of the sessions is giving yourself a space each week to think about how your family functions, and the chance to have personalised, targeted advice from Andrea.
 My group had a warm, sharing atmosphere where honesty was our currency and we supported each other to explore the relationships that matter to us more than any others.

 We take courses in yoga or pottery and we get massages to sort out the sore spots in our bodies, yet so few of us seek the support to help us truly invest in our family.
 Not many courses are life-changing, but this one is.

 I attended Andrea’s parenting course in exchange for honest feedback.

 Andrea Rippon is a PET Certified Parent Educator and a mum of two teenagers.
 She has been running Person Centred People Skills courses for 20 years.
 She helps parents build strong, long-term relationships with their children by using these evidence-based communication skills.
-Her next Open Programme for parents, carers and grandparents, starts in April, 2018.
-She can also offer Parent Coaching by Skype.
+She can also offer Parent Coaching on line or in person.
 She writes a regular Parenting Column for the Eastern Daily Press.